alexandrehassan/RiskProject/README.md

 - If the user **"state"**, the state of the map will be printed.
 - If the user types **"help"**, they will receive assistance and information regarding the different command words.

+-To end the game, close the command prompt.
+There is no end game command.

 ####Known Issues

-Within the current version of the game, the reinforcements are assigned randomly at the beginning of each player's turn based on the number of countries that each player holds.
+- Within the current version of the game, the reinforcements are assigned randomly at the beginning of each player's turn based on the number of countries that each player holds.
 This means that the game *can* be won, but this will take a long time because players are not yet able to strategically choose where to place their reinforcements at the beginning of their turns.
+- The game does not have an end game commnad, the command prompt must be closed to end the game.

 #### Improvements to be implemented
 In reference to the Map class, the planned improvements include changing the countries from the form of a LinkedList of Country Objects to a Hashmap, using the name of the